sequelize/website/docs/core-concepts/model-basics.md

 });
 ```

-In case you want to prevent the addition of the default foreign key for every model:
+In case you want to prevent the addition of the default primary key for every model:

 ```js
 const sequelize = new Sequelize({